sourcegraph/learn/posts/how-to-troubleshoot-python-attributeerror.md

 Other recommendations for fixing `AttributeErrors` include checking your code for typos, utilizing IDEs with intelligent code completion, and reading the official Python documentation on [built-in types](https://docs.python.org/2/library/stdtypes.html).

+You can also review how developers are handling the Python `AttributeError` across open source by searching across code:

 <SourcegraphSearch query="AttributeError lang:python" patternType="literal"/>